ibexa/documentation-developer/docs/search/search_engines/elastic_search/install_elastic_search.md

 ---
-description: Install Elasticsearch to use with Ibexa DXP.
+description: Install Elasticsearch to use it with Ibexa DXP.
 ---

-# Elasticsearch installation
+# Install Elasticsearch

 ## Download and install Elasticsearch